Related articles

-Have you ever wondered how your Rails application boots?
-I mean, when you execute rails server, what happens?
+Have you ever wondered how your Rails application gets started?
+I mean, when you run the Rails Server, what is going on?

-To answer this question, we’re going to start by generating a new Rails 6 application (I’m currently running 6.0.0.rc1).
+To answer this question, we'll start by building a new Rails 6 application (I'm currently using version 6.0.0.rc1).

 $ rails new iluvrails